arangodb/docs/site/content/arangograph/cloud-migration-tool.md

    is switched into read-only mode automatically.
 2. Wait until all shards are in sync.
 You can use the `status` or the `start` command with the same parameters to track that.
-3. Optional: when all shards are in-sync, you can switch your applications to use the ArangoGraph deployment, but note that it stays in read-only mode until the migration process is fully completed.
+3. Optionally, when all shards are in-sync, you can switch your applications to use the endpoint of the ArangoGraph deployment, but note that it stays in read-only mode until the migration process is fully completed.
 4. Stop the migration using the `stop` subcommand.
 The following steps are executed:
    - The source data cluster is switched into read-only mode.
    - It waits until all shards are synchronized.